SEO for Manufacturing – a Worthy Investment?

 - Customer / user reviews

-The purpose here is to feed owned media and create earned media.
+The purpose of paid media is to feed owned media and create earned media.
 In other words, the brand pays to promote content and leverage a channel.
-Examples include:

 - Display ads